 if they participate in a jumpout or trial, that’s recorded and sent with an update for their owners – as are pre-race video updates of the horses in the days before a race.
 Another popular part of their client relations are weekly stable visits, every Sunday for a few hours owners can stop by unscheduled and visit their horses.
 This also worked well to show off the young stock that still had shares available for purchase.

 GWR also has a strong social media presence for owners and fans alike and because Australia is such a big gambling country a tip sheet is posted daily on the website.
-Other blogs and access to stable news is also a mainstay on active websites of trainers (and farms) around Australia.
+Other blogs and access to stable news is also a mainstay on trainers and farms’ websites around Australia.
 One of my tasks at GWR was to write some of the blogs for the site – something that served me well once I offered content creation and website management services through Pyrois Media.

 This level of communication isn’t unique just to one barn.
 Australian horsemen have embraced social media with jockeys, trainers, and farms alike on the platforms.